Possbl/discord-bot/README.md

 Once you have downloaded that, please clone the repository or download a release

+alright now open up a command prompt and cd to the directory

+once you've done that do npm init then set it up accordingly

+now that is complete type in npm install discord.js

 Go to the .env file

 configure your token and prefix in that file